mobify/workshop--adaptivejs-components/README.md

 ## What's an Adaptive Component?

-An *Adaptive* Component is a component built into within the framework of Adaptive.js.
+An *Adaptive* Component is a component built for the Adaptive.js framework.
 This means that Adaptive Components have conventions and certain requirements in order to make them work in an Adaptive.js project.
 Adaptive Components are composed of the following files:

-* Dust.js template – defines the component markup
+* Dust.js template – defines the component’s markup
-* Sass stylesheet – defines the component appearance
+* Sass stylesheet – defines the component’s appearance
-* UI Javascript (optional) – defines the component behaviour
+* UI Javascript (optional) – defines the component’s behaviour

 ## Why are Components Important?